April 7, 2019, was going to be a test for IRONMAN Champion Ben Hoffman.

 Unlike years past, though, he has a new tool in his training arsenal — an H2X Fitness Swim Spa by Master Spas.
 The world’s largest swim spa manufacturer and Hoffman announced their partnership this spring.

 The H2X Challenger series from Master Spas bridges the gap between traditional jetted swim spas and propulsion systems.
 The unique airless jet system creates a water current that is efficient, powerful, and smoothe.
 With the ability to control the resistance and temperature, novice swimmers to competitive triathletes can enjoy a continuous swimming experience that mimics open water.
-That’s why swim spas from Master Spas are the official swim spa of the IRONMAN World Championship.

 We caught up with Ben while he was in Colorado for a summer training block.
 Check out our Q&A to see how he is feeling leading up to the big race.